 Muoi tieu chanh (salt, pepper and lime dipping sauce)

-thinly sliced Thai chillies (to taste)
+bird’s-eye chillies, thinly sliced ((to taste)

 Make the sauce first.
 Muoi tieu chanh is always mixed to personal taste.
 Start with, say, a tablespoon of salt, half a tablespoon of pepper and the juice of a quarter of a lime, mixed to make a sauce.
 Taste and adjust as necessary.
 Locals will usually put a couple of pieces of chilli into the sauce and mix it around to give the sauce more kick.

 Heat the oil to medium-high in a deep saucepan or wok.
 Dip a wooden chopstick into the oil to check the temperature – when bubbles form around the chopstick, you’re ready to cook.
 Place the cubes of tofu carefully into the pan.
 Cook until lightly browned and puffy (around three minutes) and place on absorbent paper.
 Plate the tofu on a serving tray and mix with the basil.
 Eat by dipping a piece of tofu and a basil leaf into the sauce.